rafialmadrid/labManagement/README.md

 ​
 * General improvement to user's functionalities and interface: a status showing what user is logged in, and a functionality to edit or add users' information to the profile page.
 ​
-* Integrate an email/calendar system for patients: send email remainders to patients about upcoming tests and discounts.
-​
 * Create a separate User system for clients, so they can also access their information, balance account, and existing orders online.
 ​
 ---